For centuries, bird’s nest has been a prized possession enjoyed by royalty.

 It’s safe for mothers to consume bird’s nests during confinement post-pregnancy.

-The nutrients within the nest, such as EGF, aid the recovery process and enhance the milk supply for mothers who breastfeed their children.
+These essential minerals and vitamins, such as EGF, aid the recovery process and enhance the milk supply for mothers who breastfeed their children.

-Bird’s nest can also help stimulate the appetite and aid digestion, repairing damaged tissue and improving overall immunity.
+It can also help stimulate the appetite and aid digestion, repairing damaged tissue and improving overall immunity.

-The period after birth is crucial and as a mother who has just given birth, you should take all the effort you can to recuperate and re-energise yourself to enjoy your time with your new bundle of joy!
+The period after birth is crucial and as a mother who has just given birth, you should take all the effort you can to recuperate and re-energize yourself to enjoy your time with your new bundle of joy!

 Can Bird’s Nest Cure Cancer?

 No, bird’s nest cannot be a substitute for modern medical treatment but it can help relieve certain symptoms.

 Consumers are advised to purchase them from a trusted source to avoid harm.

 Are Red Bird’s Nests Made by Both House and Cave Swiftlets?

 cave swiftlet benefits myth